DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/1 Configuration/appointmentTooltipTemplate.md

 ---

-If you want to change tooltips appearance, implement a custom template with the `appointmentTooltipTemplate` property.
+If you want to change tooltip appearance, implement a custom template with the `appointmentTooltipTemplate` property.
 Refer to the [Customize Appointment Tooltip](/Documentation/Guide/UI_Components/Scheduler/Appointments/Customize_Appointment_Tooltip/) section for details.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Scheduler/CustomTemplates/"